JoelCapitao/api_lbc/README.md

 ```

 ## Changelog
+- 2.2.0:
+  * Add filters feature to search
 - 2.1.0:
   * Add feature to disable coloration
   * Bug fix : Address not encoded in utf-8